openethereum/openethereum.github.io/Extrinsic.md

 ### Signing Payload

-The signing payload is a simple concatenation of three essential fields from the transaction:
+The signing payload is a simple concatenation of four fields, three from the transaction and one derived:

 - 8 bytes: The Transaction Index as provided in the transaction itself.
 - 2+ bytes: The Function Descriptor as provided in the transaction itself.
+- 2 bytes: The Transaction Era as provided in the transaction itself.
 - 32 bytes: The hash of the authoring block implied by the Transaction Era and the current block.

 ### Transaction Era